m5stack/m5-docs/docs/en/quick_start/m5stickv/m5stickv_quick_start.md

 #### Install MaixPy IDE

-Windows platform can directly double-click the exe file to run the installer.
+Windows users can directly double-click the exe file to run the installer.

 Linux command line to run permissions, then execute commands